BurntSushi/quickcheck/README.md

   `env_logger`.

 Prior to quickcheck 0.8, this crate had an `i128` feature for enabling support for 128-bit integers.
-As of quickcheck 0.8, whose minimium supported Rust version is Rust 1.30.0, this feature is now provided by default and thus no longer available.
+As of quickcheck 0.8, whose minimum supported Rust version is Rust 1.30.0, this feature is now provided by default and thus no longer available.